ATRedshaw/ATRedshaw.github.io/_posts/2024-08-16-the-lazy-managers-guide-to-fpl-success-202324-optimisation.md

 ## Understanding the Set-and-Forget Strategy

 That's where the intriguing concept of the "set-and-forget" team comes into play.
 Imagine this: you build your squad before the first whistle blows on Gameweek 1, and then...you walk away.
 No transfers, no agonizing over captaincy choices, no last-minute scrambles to field a full XI.
-It's the ultimate fantasy within a fantasy: achieving success through masterful inactivity.
+It's the most relaxing fantasy strategy: achieving success through masterful inactivity.

 Of course, the set-and-forget strategy is more of a thought experiment than a practical approach.
 Season-long FPL success hinges on adapting to the ever-changing landscape of player form, injuries, and fixtures.
 Yet, I found myself captivated by the "what if" scenario.
 What if, through a stroke of genius (or perhaps a healthy dose of luck), you could assemble a team capable of thriving in complete stasis?
-Just how effective could a perfectly optimized, completely ignored FPL team be?
+Just how effective could a perfectly optimised, completely ignored FPL team be?

 This curiosity, coupled with my desire to explore the power of optimisation techniques using libraries like PuLP, set the stage for this project.
 I wanted to delve into the world of set-and-forget FPL optimisation, not as a blueprint for real-world management, but as a fascinating exercise in maximizing potential within seemingly absurd constraints.
 So this is exactly what I explored for the 23/24 season just gone - [the full GitHub repo for this, and future hindsight optimisations in the FPL sphere, can be found here.](https://github.com/ATRedshaw/fpl-hindsight-optimiser)